 The reason alcoholism is a disease comes down to its effect on the brain.
 Our brains work by adapting to our environment, hopping to always function, and executing at its best.
 But, when you consistently drink alcohol, the brain reinterprets it as a new environment and changes to help you function better with alcohol.
 This is why many recovering alcoholics still struggle with the same problems throughout their lives, even after years of being sober.

 Alcohol abuse and alcoholism differ significantly, is, in particular, the most shocking alcohol addiction fact.
 When we talk about alcohol abuse, we refer to drinking in a way that causes problems in someone’s life.
 Nearly 17 million Americans have an alcohol abuse disorder.
 In contrast, alcoholism provokes changes to the brain’s neurons that create obsession and make people drink even when they don’t intend.

 Alcohol Addiction Statistics

-• Approximately 17% of men and 8% of women will be dependent on alcohol at some point during their lifetime.
+- Roughly 17% of men and 8% of women will be dependent on alcohol in their lifetime.